STEM Racing: Defining car features

 The cars have to incorporate a virtual cargo horizontal to the track surface in between the centre of the axis of the wheels.
 This renders many "catamaran" designs insufficient.
 Cars have to be symmetrical to a vertically oriented reference plane.
-Cars also feature side boxes large enough to hold the Stem Racing decal.
+Cars also feature side boxes large enough to hold the STEM Racing decal.
 In 2025, a "Legal Ballast", a cavity under the Halo assembly has been allowed, which can be used for weight reduction, or to house fishing weights to increase the car to the absolute minimum weight of 48g.

 STEM Racing World Finals results

 Generally, Regional/State Champions are invited to compete at their country's National Finals, with the in-country organising authority inviting other teams to the National Finals through the use of wildcards.
 The National Champions are invited to represent their country at the World Finals.
-The in-country organiser is permitted to invite up to 3 other teams to the World Finals, one of which is generally either an in-country or international collaboration team.
-The winning team receives the F1 in Schools World Championship Trophy as well as scholarships for engineering degrees at UCL, the University of Huddersfield and City, University of London.
+The winning team receives the STEM Racing World Championship Trophy.
 The World Finals podium places and Best Engineered Car are outlined below.